helidon-io/helidon/docs/modules/fault-tolerance.md

 non-negative absolute `jitter` duration (`PT-1S` disables it) or a relative `jitter-factor` from zero inclusive to one exclusive (`-1` disables it); the two jitter options are mutually exclusive.
 The optional non-negative `max-delay` caps the final delay after jitter.
+Jitter is applied independently to each calculated exponential delay and does not affect later base-delay calculations.
 A contextual invocation can also supply a `Retry.WaitStrategy` to maintain an external resource while waiting or cancel another attempt by returning `false`.
 A strategy returning `true` must complete the requested wait and must restore the thread interrupt status